 Hull 2017 shall either obtain or procure the obtaining of all usual insurance cover for the Production.

 LIABILITY AND INDEMNITY

-The Producer shall indemnify and keep indemnified Hull 2017 from and against all losses, actions, proceedings, damages, claims, costs, expenses and liabilities of whatever nature arising from or relating to
+The Producer shall indemnify and keep indemnified Hull 2017 from and against all losses, actions, proceedings, damages, claims, costs, expenses and liabilities of whatever nature arising from or relating to any breach or non-performance of this Agreement

 Hull 2017 shall reimburse the Producer in respect of all direct losses, actions, claims, costs and liabilities arising out of breach of this Agreement, common law or statute by Hull 2017 or any person for whom Hull 2017 is directly responsible.